My entry for Cee’s Flower of the Day: Tulips. ©Sometimes, 2017

 let the conversation begin.

-A blog and vlog sharing advice on women’s style, etiquette and lifestyle for personal and professional success.
+A blog sharing insight on women’s style, etiquette and life for personal and professional success.

 I was born not knowing and have only little time to change that here and there